famesjranko/hiveKeepers-containerised-data-visualisation-system/README.md

 Monitored services: NGINX, Fail2ban
 Web-monitor portal: No

 Monit is set up to monitor the Guniicorn service every 2mins and reports the status and handles service restart duties if they are found to be inactive.
-Gunicorn is monitored via PID file and /ping on port 80 - /ping located in hivekeepers_app.py
+Gunicorn is monitored via PID file and /ping on port 80 - /ping located in hivekeepers_app.py, which returns string: 'status: ok'

-#### Command line access to watchdog:
+#### Command line access to watchdogs:
 It is also possible to access and control watchdog states and status via the command line using: docker exec CONTAINER-NAME COMMAND ARGS

 == available monit commands ==